 - The official-language issue(s) that led the organization to submit an application (An official-language issue is defined as what fosters or restricts the use of the minority language).

 - What must be changed, improved or maintained?

-- Description of the proposed programs, activities or projects.
+- Description of the proposed programs, services, activities or projects.

 - Clear statement of expected outcomes, with performance indicators for the entire project.

 - Linkages with the community’s development priorities, or the sector of intervention, if any.

 - Implementation schedule.

 - Budget including breakdowns of the projected expenditures and the sources of financial contributions for the proposed programs, services or activities.

 - If applicable, any measures taken with regard to the communication and outreach activities to the other official-language group.